 The graphic uses 2010 and 2011 data from the Illinois Department of Transportation (IDOT) and U.S. Census Bureau Illinois Quick Facts.
 It lists the counties in terms of motor vehicle accident deaths as a percentage of the county’s total population to show which counties present the highest risk for being involved in a fatal crash.

 We invite you to view the complete list as well as other car, truck and motorcycle crash data presented in the graphic.
-For more information about your legal rights and options after a car wreck, please call Salvi, Schostok & Pritchard P.C., at our toll-free number or take a moment to fill out our online form.
+For more information about your legal rights and options after a car wreck, please contact the car accident lawyers at Salvi, Schostok & Pritchard P.C., at our toll-free number or take a moment to fill out our online form.

-We provide free consultations and do not charge for our legal services unless you recover the compensation you deserve for your injuries and other losses.
+We provide free consultations and do not charge for our legal services unless you recover the compensation you deserve for your car accident injuries and other losses.